Baillie–PSW primality test: Applications of combined Fermat and Lucas primality tests

 has a method called isProbablePrime.
 This method does one or more Miller–Rabin tests with random bases.
 If n, the number being tested, has 100 bits or more, this method also does a non-strong Lucas test that checks whether U_{n+1} is 0 (mod n).

 The use of random bases in the Miller–Rabin tests has an advantage and a drawback compared to doing a single base 2 test as specified in the Baillie–PSW test.
 The advantage is that, with random bases, one can get a bound on the probability that n is composite.
 The drawback is that, unlike the Baillie–PSW test, one cannot say with certainty that if n is less than some fixed bound such as 2^{64}, then n is prime.

 In Perl, the Math::Primality and Math::Prime::Util modules have functions to perform the strong Baillie–PSW test as well as separate functions for strong pseudoprime and strong Lucas tests.
 In Python, the NZMATH library has the strong pseudoprime and Lucas tests, but does not have a combined function.
 The SymPy library does implement this.

-As of 6.2.0, GNU Multiple Precision Arithmetic Library's mpz_probab_prime_p function uses a strong Lucas test and a Miller–Rabin test; previous versions did not make use of Baillie–PSW.
+As of 6.2.0, GNU Multiple Precision Arithmetic Library's mpz_probab_prime_p function uses a Baillie-PSW test and a Miller–Rabin test; previous versions did not make use of Baillie–PSW and instead performed 24 more rounds of Miller-Rabin.
 Magma's IsProbablePrime and IsProbablyPrime functions use 20 Miller–Rabin tests for numbers > 34·10^{13}, but do not combine them with a Lucas probable prime test.

 Cryptographic libraries often have prime-testing functions.
 Albrecht et al. discuss the tests used in these libraries.
 Some use a combined Fermat and Lucas test; many do not.
 For some of the latter, Albrecht, et al. were able to construct composite numbers that the libraries declared to be prime.